-Alaska Seas and Rivers Curriculum
+Alaska Seas and Watersheds Curriculum

-The online Alaska Seas and Rivers marine/aquatic curriculum, developed by Alaska teachers, provides high-quality units for use by teachers and homeschoolers, as well as interpreters, youth groups, nature tour guides, and anyone seeking fascinating content on marine science topics.
-Nine separate units promote hands-on science through developmentally appropriate curriculum for each grade level, K-8.
+The online Alaska Seas and Watersheds marine/aquatic curriculum, developed by Alaska teachers, provides high-quality units for use by teachers and homeschoolers, as well as youth groups, nature tour guides, and anyone seeking fascinating content on marine science topics.
+Nine separate units promote hands-on science through developmentally appropriate curriculum for each grade level, K–8.
 The curriculum reflects the richness and diversity of Alaska and fosters respect and appreciation for the environment in future decision-makers, and establishes and celebrates community connections.
 The curriculum meets Alaska science content standards and grade level expectations.

 This replaces the popular Alaska Sea Week Curriculum Series developed in the 1980s.